The-alpha-male/Faith-Hub/README.md

 # Faith-Hub

-This is project is a collaboration between Ronny Munene and William Karia.
+This project is a collaboration between Ronny Munene and William Karia